Learn about practices that help soils collect atmospheric carbon

 Our Mission

-In response to the rapid pace of climate change,
+In response to the rapid pace of global climate change,

-the Marin Carbon Project (MCP) seeks to enhance carbon sequestration and greenhouse gas emissions reduction in rangeland, agricultural, and forest ecosystems through applied research, demonstration and implementation.
+the Marin Carbon Project (MCP) seeks to enhance carbon sequestration and greenhouse gas emissions reduction in rangeland, agricultural, and forest ecosystems through collectively advancing climate smart agriculture at scale.

 Our Vision

-Our vision is for Marin landowners and managers of agricultural ecosystems to serve as stewards of soil health and to undertake carbon farming in a manner that can improve on-farm productivity and viability, enhance ecosystem function,
+Our vision is for farmers, ranchers, and land managers to serve as stewards of soil health and to adopt climate smart agricultural practices to improve agricultural productivity and viability, enhance ecosystem function, adapt to and mitigate climate change,

-for the equitable benefit and enjoyment of all Marin’s residents.
+for the equitable benefit and enjoyment of all.

 If you are an agricultural producer or landowner seeking assistance in development of a Carbon Farm Plan (CFP), contact your local RCD or NRCS office.